schmidseder/filemigo/README.md

 # Filemigo
 Filemigo is a simple **web-based file browser**.

-It lets you securely share files with friends or selected users through a protected login.
+It allows you to securely share your files (read-only) with friends or selected users through a protected login.

-If you already have a website hosted by a typical web hosting provider, chances are high that
-Filemigo will work out of the box — it's built with PHP and designed for easy deployment.
+If you already have a website hosted by a typical web hosting provider, chances are high that Filemigo will work out of the box - it's built with PHP and designed for easy deployment.

 ## Installation
 ### Requirements